acharp/trovit/Q1andQ2_first_solution/README-first_solution.md

 3. Finally, after some new records were pulled from the stream, there are many things we can do, for example:
    * send mail to our users (passing through AWS SNS make it very easy for example)
    * update a fast DB such as a namespaced Redis cache or a DynamoDB using DAX.
 Or even index them in an Elasticsearch cluster depending on what type of requests we need to run on those data.
-   * send an HTTP post containing the new records to another service that is expecting this kind of update and will lay it out, for instance by updating a webpage or sending a push notification
+   * send an HTTP post containing the new records to another service that is expecting this kind of updates and will lay it out, for instance by updating a webpage or sending a push notification.